-There are some standardized tendencies in dog training (technical fashionism) I found during my research.
+I found some standardized tendencies in dog training (technical fashionism) during my research.
 I’ll write below some of them:

-First, I’ll give you my suggestion to define dog training: “Dog training compromises the dog’s behavior modification to adapt it to a specific human social environment.”
+First, I’ll suggest defining dog training: “Dog training compromises the dog’s behavior modification to adapt it to a specific human social environment.”

-Second, it is my opinion that if we know the definitions and how to apply them, we should use them to educate the owners with the correct terminology.
-If we want to make the difference, it is with knowledge and critical thinking, without “culinary recipes” training.
+Second, I believe that if we know the definitions and how to apply them, we should use them to educate the owners on the correct terminology.
+If we want to make a difference, it is with knowledge and critical thinking, without “culinary recipes” training.

 Scientific studies should be adequately scrutinized.
-We should not limit ourselves to the title or the abstract or our beliefs and opinions.
+We should not limit ourselves to the title, abstract, or our beliefs and opinions.
 As professionals, we should keep our knowledge updated no matter the time of our experience.

 Imagine that all professionals realize that we are all together with the same goal (give a good life to the other species).

-After we are more cooperative with the colleagues, sharing information, experiences, solid discussions, and argumentations to improve our knowledge.
+After we cooperate more with our colleagues, sharing information, experiences, solid discussions, and arguments to improve our knowledge.

-Then, we educate the families and show them the fundamental nature of the species, their natural needs, and try as much as possible to provide the species with an individual and adapted life to their biological characteristics, without the need to follow human tendencies.
+Then, we educate the families, show them the species' fundamental nature and natural needs, and try as much as possible to provide the species with an individual and adapted life to their biological characteristics without the need to follow human tendencies.

 Maybe, we will have a pleasant surprise at the end.

 Practical experience is also fundamental.
 Theory and practice are a spectrum that follows us during all our careers.
-If we disagree with a technique, we should show an equivalent or better alternative.
+We should show an equivalent or better alternative if we disagree with a technique.

-It is essential to share information and experience among professionals so that we can improve the lives of nonhuman animals with human families.
+It is essential to share information and experience among professionals to improve the lives of nonhuman animals with human families.

 Communicating with a different species gives us the responsibility to seek more and more scientific (trustworthy) information with a pragmatic view of everything to learn even more and don’t make the mistake of believing in everything we read or hear from blogs, forums, and personal opinions (like this article).
 Stimulating the species’ natural behaviors and not conditioning them to social wills and pressures should be the main thing.

 We will all make it throughout our careers, and it is no shame to admit them.
-We are humans, and it means that we are evolving and not standing still in time.
+We are humans, so we are evolving and not standing still in time.

 During all these years, I passed the message to my student’s other colleagues about these topics.
 Some of them told me that they should be a “code of honor” for trainers.
 I don’t consider it a code of honor, but I’ll write them below: